marrow/cinje/README.rst

 ``%{"Lif: {}  {num}" 42, num=27}``  ``_bless("Lif: {}  {num}").format(42, num=27)``
 =================================== ===============================================

-Any expression can be used for the "format string" part of the replacement, however for sanity's sake it's generally a good idea to keep it as a short string literal or provide it from a variable.
+Any expression can be used for the "format string" expression, however for sanity's sake it's generally a good idea to keep it as a short string literal or provide it from a variable.

+**Note:** The format string is blessed, meaning it should not be sourced from user-supplied data, for security reasons.
+When MarkupSafe is *not* installed the replacements are passed through to Python-standard string formatting.
+If, however, MarkupSafe *is* installed, then the replacements are escaped prior to formatting and additional functionality is available to make your objects HTML-formatting aware.
+(See the MarkupSafe documentation.)

 Block Transformations
 ---------------------